cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

   - show configuration of detected ethernet controllers via command `sudo hwinfo --netcard`

 ### Intel 10-Gigabit X540-AT2 card drivers
-Only to install when network card were not detected/configured during the origin Linux installation.
+When NIC not detected or usable, install when network card were not detected/configured during the origin Linux installation.

 - Download of drivers files via command lines:
 ```